Why Daily Scheduling Meetings Hurt Productivity in Field Service Teams

 There is no need to gather everyone in one room just to read information that already exists in the system.

-When Meetings Actually Make Sense
+When Field Service Team Meetings Still Make Sense

 Not all meetings are bad.